tier4/tier4_perception_dataset/docs/tasks/interpolate.md

 # Data Interpolation

-Interpolate annotations with specified Hz.
+Interpolate 3D annotations based on LiDAR timestamps recorded in sample data.

+## Assumptions

+- LiDAR and 3D annotation data is included.
+- Sample and sample annotation records will be interpolated with non-key frame timestamp that corresponding LiDAR timestamp has.

+## Metadata updates

-By interpolation, the following metadata will be interpolated.
+By interpolation, the following metadata will be updated.

 - **scene.json**
   - Only update `description` and `nbr_samples`